gwill1337/University-Network/README.md

 ## About
 This project represents a topology for a University with fail-safe network that includes HSRP on L3 switches, 2 DHCPs servers, Cisco ASA, IPSec, ACLs, SSH, WLC, VoIP, Server Farm.

 In this topology I configured HQ and branch.
 Between HQ and Branch I configured IPSec for secure connection.
 Routing is implemented using OSPF and static routing with the ISP.
 Details on security, routing, and infrastructure are provided below.
-Furthermore I configured BGP and other branch after BGP with 3 Layer topology.
+Furthermore I configured BGP and other branch after BGP with 3 Layer topology and EIGRP.

 ## Topology
 ![Entire Topology](https://github.com/gwill1337/University-Network/blob/main/Images/Updated_Network.png)